Frequently Asked Questions

 What if a student applies for scholarship but does not receive funds?

-ST.ART will notify all scholarship applicants of financial aid decisions on April 15 (for priority deadline applications) or within two weeks of receiving a student’s required materials.
+ST.ART will notify all scholarship applicants of financial aid decisions on March 15 (for priority deadline applications) or within two weeks of receiving a student’s required materials.
 Students who do not receive scholarship but are accepted to the program must choose to accept or reject acceptance to their choice of ST.ART Program by May 1 or in the date specified with your award notification.

 Academics & Studio Sessions